-Poppo Yaki: Niigata’s Famous Bread-like Brown Cake
+Poppo Yaki: Niigata’s Favorite Bread-like Brown Cake Sticks

 Today, I went on a day trip to “Matsunoyama Onsen (松之山温泉)” to enjoy its hot spring bath.

-Matsunoyama Onsen, situated in the city of Tokamachi, Niigata Prefecture, is a nationally famous hot spring, which, in fact, is known as one of “Japan’s 3 best medicinal Onsen (日本三大薬湯)”.
+Matsunoyama Onsen, situated in the city of Tokamachi, Niigata Prefecture, is a nationally famous hot spring, generally known as one of “Japan’s 3 Best Medicinal Onsen (日本三大薬湯)”.

-This was the first time that I visited the spa facility “Yunoyama (湯の山)”, but the hot spring water was so good that it made me relaxed and took away my routine fatigue very well.
+This was the first time that I visited the spa facility “Yunoyama (湯の山)”, but the hot spring water was so good that it made me fully relaxed and quite removed my fatigue.

-After taking its hot spring bath, I headed to a souvenir shop in the facility to see if there was something interesting, where I found my favorite local sweet snack “Poppo Yaki (ぽっぽ焼)” being sold, resulting in purchasing it.
+After taking its hot spring bath, I headed to a souvenir shop in the facility to see if there was something interesting, where I found my favorite local snack of Niigata “Poppo Yaki (ぽっぽ焼)” on sale, resulting in purchasing one.

 Poppo Yaki is shaped like a thick rectangular bar.
-It has a soft chewy texture, and features a gentle sweetness that comes from brown sugar.
-So the treat tastes kind of like brown sugar bread.
+It is soft, chewy in texture with a gentle sweetness characteristic of brown sugar to it, so the sweet treat tastes kind of like brown sugar bread.

 Where to Buy

-Poppo Yaki is available not only at souvenir shops in Niigata, but is also often offered by street food stalls at Niigata’s local festivals.
+Poppo Yaki not only can be seen at souvenir shops in Niigata but the snack is often offered by street food stalls or “Yatai (屋台)” at local festivals in the prefecture.

-If you have a plan to see a big summer festival in Niigata, you will probably see some food stalls baking Poppo Yaki cakes in the festival.
+In fact, if you have a plan to visit a summer festival in Niigata, you will probably see some Yatai baking Poppo Yaki cakes there.